Helping animals by creating no-kill communities

 No More Homeless Pets Network

-No More Homeless Pets Network partners receive funding, marketing, expert resources and legislative support from Best Friends to help them lead the effort to reduce the number of animals killed in their local shelters.
+No More Homeless Pets Network partners receive opportunities to participate in fundraising and adoption events, marketing help, expert resources and more from Best Friends to help reduce the number of animals killed in their local shelters.
 Best Friends has network partners in all 50 states.